sneakyx/wordpressApiClient/docu/start-en.md

 ### Login
 First, you have to create a new WordpressApiClient-Object:

-`$wordpressApiClient = new WordpressApiClient('username', 'password', 'https://your-wordpress-basic.url');`
+`$wordpressApiClient = new WordpressApiClient('username', 'password', 'https://your-wordpress-basic.url', array('restrict','to','some','main categories'));`
 The connector connects directly to the api and all other requests are now possible.
+The fourth parameter sets a restriction to main categories.
+(You can use ids or slugs.)

 ### Simple request
 `$wordpressApiClient->getApiData($path,$returnAsArray)`